WooTzins/WooTzins.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-Welcom to my Homepage!
+Welcome to my Homepage!
 I'm a Ph.D.
 Candidate student at East China Normal University, Shanghai, China.

 Currently, My primary areas of interest in research are **Natural Language Processing**, **Computational Linguistics**, and **Intelligent Education**.